 Follow time limits when you do practice tests.
 This will help you prepare for the real exam, when you will have limited time to complete the tasks and fill in the answer sheet.
-(And remember: if you have extra time at the end of the Reading and Writing paper, you can go back to a task and look at it again.)
+(And remember: if you have extra time at the end of the Writing and the Reading papers, you can go back to a task and look at it again.)